Paulmicha/projet-complexe/README.md

 The idea of merging different legacy projects - some of which having very different use cases - into a single one poses challenges for deciding how to approach the design of the interface.
 For now, I'm considering a conceptual categorization of the diverse contents available based on my own two main intentions to use this application : achieving tasks (getting things done), and learning (improving and extending knowledge).

-How this duality translates into interface design choices is not very clear yet (i.e. selectable modes re-arranging the layout and/or functions available), but here's a list of terms illustrating this concept of "duality of use" :
+How this duality translates into interface design choices is not very clear yet (i.e. selectable modes re-arranging the layout and/or functions available), but here's a list of terms illustrating this concept of "duality of use" when using the app to search :

 Knowledge-oriented | Task-oriented
 --- | ---